Huainan Anhui, China Travel Guide

 Ensure a smooth journey home with these useful the end process.

-Double-check all personal belongings and travel documents before leaving your accommodation and heading to the airport or station.
+Double-check all personal belongings and travel the necessary documents before leaving where you're staying and heading to the airport or station.

 Confirm your transport departure times to avoid any last-minute rushing.